waterbug/pangalactic.core/NOTES_FOR_DEVELOPERS.md

         NOTE:  for project-independent role assignments, 'global' is used in place of a project oid.

-    [3]: `synced` is set to an empty string when the mbus is first joined upon login, and then set to a datetime stamp string when initial sync operations are completed.
-In order to prevent excessive sync operations, which can be caused by reconnects after a lost connection, the datetime stamp is checked before syncing and if a sync has been done within the past 10 minutes, it will be skipped.

-    [4]: the "synced_oids" list is used in determining whether an object may be deleted while the client is offline (not connected to the repository): any object that has been synced to the repository *cannot* be deleted while offline, because it may be used in an assembly by another user and deleting it before removing it from the assembly would break referential integrity.
+    [3]: the "synced_oids" list is used in determining whether an object may be deleted while the client is offline (not connected to the repository): any object that has been synced to the repository *cannot* be deleted while offline, because it may be used in an assembly by another user and deleting it before removing it from the assembly would break referential integrity.

-    [5]: Projects only need to be synced when a project is first used during an online session because objects may have been added, deleted, or modified while the user was offline.
+    [4]: Projects only need to be synced when a project is first used during an online session because objects may have been added, deleted, or modified while the user was offline.
 During a session, the bulk project sync is only done once because during the online session all